priyaliupare/healthy-and-junk-food/README.md

 4] Use datasets to interpret the object and suggest whether the cat on the camera’s viewfinder belongs to which spices.

 #Methodology :-
-.Healthy food contains good fats and nutrients that are vital for your body.
+.
+Healthy food contains good fats and nutrients that are vital for your body.
 Healthy food items offer your body the strength and the capacity to fight against various diseases.
 Whereas But junk food is a highly processed food and contains a high amount of calories.
 These foods are, harmful to your health.

-.Eat a lot of vegetables and fruit.
+.
+Eat a lot of vegetables and fruit.
 Eat a moderate amount of milk, meat, fish, egg and their alternatives (including dry beans) Reduce intake of foods with high fat/oil, salt and sugar content as well as those preserved and processed foods.
 Drink adequate amount of fluid every day (including water, tea, clear soup, etc)

 .
 Hence YOLOv5 which is a model library from roboflow for image classification and vision was used.

-.There are other models as well but YOLOv5 is smaller and generally easier to use in production.
+.
+There are other models as well but YOLOv5 is smaller and generally easier to use in production.
 Given it is natively implemented in PyTorch (rather than Darknet), modifying the architecture and exporting and deployment to many environments is straightforward.

-.YOLOv5 was used to train and test our model for whether the cat belongs to which species.
+.
+YOLOv5 was used to train and test our model for whether the cat belongs to which species.
 We trained it for 149 epochs and achieved an accuracy of approximately 92%.

 # Installation :-
 Initial Configuration :-